mohammadhasananisi/personal_accountant/README.rst

 Requirements
 ------------

-To use all of the functionality of the library, you should have all thing in [package-lock.json](https://github.com/mohammadhasananisi/personal_accountant/blob/main/package-lock.json) or [yarn.lock](https://github.com/mohammadhasananisi/personal_accountant/blob/main/yarn.lock):
+To use all of the functionality of the library, you should have all thing in `package-lock.json <https://github.com/mohammadhasananisi/personal_accountant/blob/main/package-lock.json>`__ or `yarn.lock <https://github.com/mohammadhasananisi/personal_accountant/blob/main/yarn.lock>`__.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~